- Code EMSC8706

 - Presentation of a scientific journal article (15) [LO 1,2,3]

-- Participation in class discussion during lectures, student presentations of journal articles, field trips, laboratory practicals (5) [LO 1,2,3]
+- Participation in class discussion during lectures, field trips, laboratory practicals (5) [LO 1,2,3]

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.